-The Tarpon Acoustic Tagging Project is a collaborative, five-year program designed to broaden our understanding of tarpon movement and habitat uses.
-The results will help shape future conservation measures, including the protection of critical habitats and improvements to fishing regulations.
-The project is generously sponsored by Maverick Boat Group.
+The Tarpon Acoustic Tagging Project, sponsored by Maverick Boat Group, is a collaborative program designed to broaden our understanding of tarpon movement and habitat uses.
+The results have helped shape conservation measures, including the identification of critical habitats for protection and improvements to fishing regulations.

-Acoustic telemetry has helped to broaden the scope of tarpon research.
-When deployed, a tag is surgically implanted in the fish’s abdomen before safe release.
-The tagged fish swims within range of an underwater receiver, which detects and stores the tag’s unique code.
-BTT and collaborators have approximately 100 receivers deployed, but we are also able to take advantage of the network of receivers being used by collaborators studying everything from redfish to sawfish.
+How does acoustic telemetry work?
+A small tag is surgically implanted in the fish’s abdomen before release.
+When the tagged fish swims within range of an underwater receiver, the receiver detects and stores the tag’s unique code.
+BTT and collaborators have deployed approximately 100 receivers, but we are also able to take advantage of the network of receivers being used by collaborators studying a range of species from redfish to sawfish.
 This vast network exceeds 4,000 receivers deployed from Chesapeake Bay to the Gulf of Mexico.
-As scientists detect tagged fish on their receiver networks they share data with other scientists, effectively expanding the study area.
+As scientists detect tagged fish on their receiver networks, they share data with other scientists, effectively expanding the study area.

 Over the course of the project’s 5-year tagging phase, 200 tarpon were tagged in waters ranging from Apalachicola, Charlotte Harbor, and South Florida, to Georgia and South Carolina.
 BTT scientists continue to collect and analyze the data generated by the tagged fish.
 Some of the data were used to support a tarpon catch-and-release amendment in North Carolina, which became law in February 2021.
 The project’s results will continue to help shape future conservation measures to ensure that the tarpon fishery is healthy and sustainable for generations to come.